 “Be The Match BioTherapies is exciting because we’re able to help many of the same patients we’ve always served through Be The Match, but in new ways.
-We can also touch the lives of patients that we never could have otherwise,” said Jamie Margolis, director, Cell and Gene Therapy Operations, Be The Match BioTherapies.
+We can also touch the lives of patients that we never could have otherwise,” said Jamie Margolis, vice president of Donor Services, at Be The Match

 “We’re able to save more lives and serve more patients regardless of the therapies they need.
 And, we’re giving more people on our registry the opportunity to provide hope,” she added.